kalharko/splendia/README.md

 Python : 3.10.10

 To run the server you need to:
+1) Set your current working directory in the back repository
-1) Create a python virtual environnement :
+2) Create a python virtual environnement :
 ```
 python -m venv env
 ```
-2) Enter the virtual environnement:
+3) Enter the virtual environnement:
 ```
-source env/bin/activate
+source venv/bin/activate
 ```
-3) Install the necessary dependancies:
+4) Install the necessary dependancies:
 ```
 pip install -r requirements.txt
 ```
-4) Run the server:
+5) Run the server:
 ```
 python run_server.py
 ```